terastion/ksm_collection_merger/README.md

 * The second collection must have songs organized by SOUND VOLTEX game name; specifically, there should only be folders titled `SDVX BOOTH`, `SDVX Infinite Infection`, `SDVX Gravity Wars`, `SDVX Heavenly Haven`, `SDVX Vivid Wave`, and `SDVX Exceed Gear`.
 A good example of such a collection is the [SDVX 1-5 Pack on oniichan.wtf](https://oniichan.wtf/help/songs.html).
     * If an empty second collection is supplied to the program, it will instead organize the first collection.
 See [Usage](#usage) for info.
 * Both collections **should only contain converts from SOUND VOLTEX**.
 While the program will still run if a chart is not from the game, you will be prompted to supply a name and/or game of origin for said chart.
 This will also happen if any title query to the wiki is unsuccessful at retrieving a title romanization and/or game of origin.
-* Both collections must also have **consistent title metadata** in each chart file.
-If a song folder contains two chart files with differing titles, the program will fail; see [Title Conflicts](#title-conflicts) for info.
+* Both collections should also have **consistent title metadata** in each chart file.
+If a song folder contains two chart files with differing titles, you will be prompted to correct them.
+See [Options](#options) for more info.

 ## Usage
 ```console